 “It started out as a close race, but Barbi pulled ahead around the first turn, winning the First Annual “Quacktastic” Duck Trophy!” said Carla Crocker, Foundation coordinator.

-“The event raised over $3,000,” said Crocker.
-“What a great start to the Foundation’s campaign to raise funds for the enhancement of the labor and delivery department!”
+According to Crocker, the event raised over $3,000.
+“What a great start to the Foundation’s campaign to raise funds for the enhancement of the labor and delivery department.”

-The PHC Foundation chose Parkland’s labor and delivery department as a fund-raising project in order to assist the hospital in implementing a plan to renovate and update the department and add important medical equipment.
+The PHC Foundation chose labor and delivery as a fundraising project to help the hospital renovate and update the department and add important medical equipment.
 The Foundation has committed $245,000 to the project.

-The next Foundation fund-raising event to benefit the enhancement of Parkland’s labor and delivery department will be held October 5 at Weingarten Vineyard.
+The next fundraiser to benefit the enhancement of labor and delivery will be held October 5 at Weingarten Vineyards.
 The Foundation B.A.S.H.
 (Building a Superior Hospital) will include a delicious meal catered by Weingarten Vineyard plus music, games, wagon rides and more.
+Learn more here.